 References within the past 5 years are encouraged, and un-published PhD or master’s thesis are not recommended as reference.

-Other types of references not described below should follow the NLM Style Guide for Authors, Editors, and Publishers (http://www.nlm.nih.gov/citingmedicine).
-The total number of references may not exceed 30, with the exception of up to 50 for review papers.
+Other types of references not described below should follow the NLM Style Guide for Authors, Editors, and Publishers (https://www.ncbi.nlm.nih.gov/books/NBK7256/).
+There are no limits to the number of references.
+However, limit supporting citations in text to 1-2 per statement.
 Note the DOI in URL form, if available.